 - Final exam (individual): 20%

-Grades will be made available on Carmen ASAP.
+Grades may be made available on Carmen.

 - At the beginning of each lab, the Laboratory Preparation section from the book for that lab should be submitted for a grade.